Wa-pii-moos-toosis 83A

 Wa-pii-moos-toosis 83A (ᐚᐱ ᒧᐢᒍᓯᐢ wâpi-moscosis) is an Indian reserve of the Star Blanket Cree Nation in Saskatchewan.
 In 2016, its Community Well-Being index was calculated at 61 of 100, compared to 58.4 for the average First Nations community and 77.5 for the average non-Indigenous community.
 The name of the locality means "White Calf".

-It is located near the east end of Mission Lake, on the north shore and adjacent to Lebret.
-It was also the location of the Qu'Appelle Indian Residential School.
+It is located on the northern shore and near the east end of Mission Lake.
+It is adjacent to Lebret and was also the location of the Qu'Appelle Indian Residential School.